 Do pupils know what I think they should know?
 Are they confident in their understanding of the substantive knowledge on which this topic / unit of study has focused?

 Have pupils developed their confidence in handling this knowledge appropriately?
 Are they developing their disciplinary knowledge?

-Have pupils developed their knowledge Have pupils developed their own skills of: of: Source/textual interpretation?
-Ways of believing and the sources of Analysis of data? authority they draw from?
-Reasoning?
+Have pupils developed their knowledge of:

+Ways of believing and the sources of authority they draw from?
 The ways in which context affects ways of living?

 Different ways of reasoning about God, human beings and/or the world?

+Have pupils developed their own skills of:

+Source/textual interpretation?

+Analysis of data?

+Reasoning?